BeeboMeebo/odin-recipes/README.md

 # odin-recipes
-first project in in TOP curriculum
+This is the first project in TOP curriculum!

+This website is pure html.
+It includes a main page with links to several recipes.